Scarlet Sage, Hummingbird Sage, Blood Sage, Texas Sage, Tropical Sage, Red Sage, Indian Fire…

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I bought my first Salvia coccinea from an Ebay seller in 2012 while living at the mansion in Mississippi.
-In 2014 I purchased three plants from Harrison’s Greenhouse labeled “Salvia Mixed”.
-Of course, they were Salvia coccinea.
+In 2014 I purchased three plants from Harrison’s Greenhouse labeled “Salvia Mixed” that turned out to be Salvia coccinea.
 I planted them in the beds on the north and south side of the house where they have continued to self-sow and come up ever since.
 They weren’t flowering when I bought them so I didn’t know one was going to be a pink bi-color.
-I would have preferred just red or almost any color but pink… Well, I have a few plants that have pinkish flowers because they come in no other color.

 I planted two of the plants from Harrison’s Greenhouse in the bed on the south side of the house in the west corner.
 One turned out to be red and the other a bi-color pink.
 I must admit, even though they are pink, they are pretty neat looking.
 Taking good close-up photos of these flowers is difficult.
 Most of them are too blurry so I have to take several to end up with a few good ones.